Field Sobriety Tests in Georgia

 Training and Experience Makes All the Difference:

 All of the attorney as trained in Standardized Field Sobriety Testing.
-Richard Lawson is a former DUI Prosecutor in Georgia with almost 20 years experience.
+Richard Lawson is a former DUI Prosecutor in Georgia with more than 25 years experience.
 He was trained by the same people who are prosecuting the case against you.
 In addition, in 2000, Richard Lawson became a Standardized Field Sobriety Testing Instructor.
 As an instructor, Richard Lawson is trained to teach the police officers who arrested your for DUI.
 When our office evaluates a case, we can the unique ability to evaluate the administrative procedures used in your actual arrest.
 If the arresting office made a mistake, we will find it.
 This can make all the difference in your case.
 Every attorney at this office is trained in field sobriety testing and what to look for to see if any mistakes were made in your case.
 This is why we say that you should never trust your case to a general practitioner.
 Hire Georgia's DUI Only lawyers today.

 Field Sobriety Testing in Georgia Explained: